Idiom of the day :- In and out

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- Sell-by date
+Idiom of the day :- To be on the safe side

 Usage, examples and definition of the Idiom :-